Back

 What is Secure Multiparty Computation?

-Secure multiparty computation, also referred to as multiparty computation(MPC) or privacy-preserving computation, aims to allow multiple parties to collectively compute a function over their inputs while keeping their inputs private to themselves.
-This is useful in situations where the parties have sensitive data that they do not want to share, but still need to be able to perform calculations with that data.
-One concrete application of MPC could be that the employees of a company want to compute their average salaries, but none want to reveal their exact salaries to others.
+Secure multiparty computation (MPC), also referred to as privacy-preserving computation, allows multiple parties to collectively compute a function over their inputs while keeping these inputs private.
+This can be beneficial in situations where sensitive data are involved.
+For instance, employees of a company may want to calculate their average salaries without revealing their exact earnings.

 Why is MPC Useful?